-In addition to automatic membership in SBA, students can join either of the two national law fraternities, Phi Alpha Delta and Phi Delta Phi, that have active chapters at the School of Law.
+In addition to automatic membership in SBA, students can join one of the three national law fraternities, Delta Theta Phi, Phi Alpha Delta and Phi Delta Phi, that have active chapters at the School of Law.
 These organizations carry on various programs for their members.
 Information on these fraternities is available in the Student Handbook distributed to entering students.